isb-cgc/readthedocs/docs/source/sections/HowTos.rst

 What's a notebook?
 ------------------------

 `Notebooks <https://towardsdatascience.com/jupyter-lab-evolution-of-the-jupyter-notebook-5297cacde6b>`_ provide an interface to an interactive analysis environment.
-They are a mix of code (usually R or python), descriptive explanations, and visualizations.
+They are a mix of code (usually R or Python), descriptive explanations, and visualizations.
 They're often used to demonstrate an analysis in a step by step fashion.
 We provide a set of notebooks below as tutorials for several frequently run analyses.
 You can run these through `Jupyter Lab <https://jupyterlab.readthedocs.io/en/stable/>`_, `R Studio <https://bookdown.org/yihui/rmarkdown/notebook.html>`_, or `Google Colaboratory <https://colab.research.google.com/>`_.

 I'm a novice, how do I...